About this Website

 children-evacuated-from-singapre-daily-maul-feb-26-1942-copy

 Passengers were hurriedly processed and transported in lighters out to their boats waiting in the harbour.
 There were tearful and frantic farewells by families as many men remained on shore.
+[A list of some of these ships and what happened to them and their passengers can be read here]

 Many of the civilian men pushed their motor cars off the edge of the wharf, watching them sink slowly into the sea.
 Thus submerged, the cars could not be used by the invaders and might also prevent larger Japanese ships from docking at the harbour.